All Episodes

 And yet it continues to seduce people.

-It continues, even though it is a demonstrable fraud, people, every generation continue to fall for it.
+Even though it is a demonstrable fraud, people, every generation, continue to fall for it on the promise alone, with no evidence it ever worked.

 In fact, the evidence is that it doesn't work.

-And yet the evidence is ignored, the evidence is denied.
+And yet the evidence is ignored.

 Somebody like Obama comes along.